aleshaleksey/fansys23/01-quick-start.md

 Secondly, a character starts with one background skill, where they get to add a small bonus called "Base" (+1 at level 1).

-Thirdly, a character also gets to choose a home terrain.
-This can be anything from "town" or "plains" to "ruins" or "subterranean".
+Thirdly, a character also gets to choose a homeland  (see "[terrain](03-movement-exploration.md#terrains)").
+This reflects the landscape of the character's homeland, and can be anything from "town" or "plains" to "ruins" or "subterranean".
 The character has a +5 bonus to navigation and camping in that terrain (very useful).

 Fourthly, a character chooses a save with which they are proficient.
 This will help defend them against some nasty stuff, so choose carefully.